codedbynaveen/url_scanner/README.md

 # url_scanner.py

-This tool extracts the sub-URLs from the URL that you provide.
+This tool extracts the sub-URLs from the URL that you provide and finds the vulnerabilities

 ```
 cd url_scanner